aptible/docker-sentry/README.md

 You should be up and running now.
 If you're new to Sentry, try checking out the [official documentation](http://sentry.readthedocs.org/en/latest/).

+## Contributors

+Very special thanks to Ozan Onay ([@ozan](https://github.com/ozan)) for implementing the Dockerized distribution of Sentry which we've released with minor modifications in this repo.

 ## Copyright and License

 MIT License, see [LICENSE](LICENSE.md) for details.